Japan faces twin threats of power shortage, drought amid heatwave

 But eastern Japan is grappling with the spectre of a power crunch.

-A "save electricity" advisory has been issued in the east for the fourth straight day on Thursday (June 30).
+A "save electricity" advisory has been issued in the east today for the fourth straight day.

 Tokyo managed to avoid blackouts this week only after residents and businesses responded to calls to curb power usage.